mapbox/batfish/examples/markdown-world/src/pages/markdown-react/plugins/markdown.md

 ---
-title: Plugins on a Markdown page
+title: Plugins in Markdown
-description: Here to show off rehype and remark plugins in a Markdown page
+description: Here to show rehype and remark plugins in Markdown
-wrapper: "../../components/md-wrapper.js"
+wrapper: "../../../components/md-wrapper.js"
 ---

 ### remark-emoji